What’s So Great about Bonds?

 It’s not all bad news of course.
 There are plenty of stocks with stable performance that pay higher dividends than the average so it’s possible to exceed 4% withdrawal on the total portfolio without selling principal.
 But it takes a lot of work and specialized expertise.
 If you hire someone to do it the fees will take you under 4% so the result is the same.

-Retirement planning is a tricky business as there are limitations to about every strategy.
-I advocate using annuities in place of bonds for the extended liquidity on the safe side of the portfolio without being exposed to interest rate risk.
+Retirement planning is a tricky business as there are limitations to every strategy.
+I advocate using annuities in place of bonds for extended liquidity on the safe side of the portfolio without being exposed to interest rate risk.
 Anyone who knows me well realizes that I’ve run the numbers on either scenario over several different market periods.
 I tried about 50 different simulations just to write this post.

-The results show that in a favorable market period the annuity has a minor advantage.
+The results show that in a favorable market period, the annuity has a minor advantage.
 This is because with consistent growth you can always sell securities at high values and won’t often find yourself handling a serious decline.
 In a poor market return period the annuity has a significant advantage because it allows for greater principal withdrawals when the market is down, giving the stock side of the portfolio a chance to recover in value.

 So what’s the answer?
 Since it all depends on how markets and interest rates perform then we don’t exactly know.
 But if both are the same when rates are stable and markets perform well and one is clearly better when rates are low and markets perform poorly, the correct answer is diversification.
 No single product or asset class is appropriate for every situation.
 Diversify risk and opportunity in order to optimize protection and maximize growth in all scenarios.